swcarpentry/python-novice-inflammation/_episodes/08-func.md

 - "Call a function using `function_name(value)`."
 - "Numbers are stored as integers or floating-point numbers."
 - "Variables defined within a function can only be seen and used within the body of the function."
-- "If a variable is not locally defined within the function it is used, Python looks for a global definition before the function call"
+- "Variables created outside of any function are called global variables."
+- "Within a function, we can access global variables."
+- "Variables created within a function override global variables if their names match."
 - "Use `help(thing)` to view help for something."
 - "Put docstrings in functions to provide help for that function."
 - "Specify default values for parameters when defining a function using `name=value`